Though my heart isn't in it, following a summer road construction

 Every time I watch the nightly news and see the helicopters in action,

 I know I want to go to Viet Nam and somehow get involved with choppers.
-I don't know much about it, but that isn't going to stop me.

 I want action and feel the war can provide that.